How much is Dinner Money?

 No, we normally discourage toys or collectables (e.g. football cards) being brought to school, unless the class teacher has specifically requested that they do.
 Please always check with the class teacher.

-Can I receive the Headteacher’s Blog and school updates by email?
+Can I receive the Head of School's Blog and school updates by email?

-Updates will be emailed to parents, but can also be obtained from our website from the Headteacher's Blog section.
+Updates will be emailed to parents, but can also be obtained from our website from the Head of School's Blog section.

 What is the best time to talk to the teacher if I have a question?